bruceravel/demeter/documentation/Athena/other/plugin.rst

 Because there might be a large number of file type plugins, it is possible for the user to turn the checks for the file types on and off.
-In the Settings menu, you will find the Plugin Registry.
+In the main menu, you will find the :guilabel:`Plugin Registry`.
 This is a simple list of all plugins found in the system and user directories.
 The check buttons enable and disable the plugins.
 The value of the ``description`` attribute is displayed in the list (so be sure to choose a suitable and suitably short value for that variable).

 .. _fig-plugin: